zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    more information about the Kerberos protocol.

-   :c: The connection over which this Kerberos message was sent.
+   :param c: The connection over which this Kerberos message was sent.

-   :msg: A Kerberos error message data structure.
+   :param msg: A Kerberos error message data structure.

    .. zeek:see:: krb_as_request krb_as_response krb_tgs_request krb_tgs_response
       krb_ap_request krb_ap_response krb_priv krb_safe krb_cred